perladvent/perldotcom/content/article/_pub_2010_11_the-philosophy-of-webnano.md

 [Catalyst::Example::Controller::InstantCRUD](http://search.cpan.org/~wreis/Catalyst-Example-InstantCRUD-0.037/lib/Catalyst/Example/Controller/InstantCRUD.pm),
 there aren't many differences.
 As you might predict, the methods have one less parameter (`$c`).
-Inheritable templates are also nice for deploymentâyou don't need to write your own templates to see it working, and later you can easily override the defaults.
+Inheritable templates are also nice for deployment—you don't need to write your own templates to see it working, and later you can easily override the defaults.
 There is a bit more dispatching code, but thanks to that, the code retrieves the result object in only one place.
 In Catalyst this is possible with chained